fcrespo8/3d_portfolio/README.md

 ## Contact

 - You can contact me via fcrespo8@hotmail.com
-- Follow me on [Your Social Media Profiles] to stay in touch and see my updates.
+- Follow me on LinkedIn

 Thank you for visiting my personal website!